tjanczuk/git-azure/README.md

 (The username and password are at present used to set up RDP access; going forward they will be used for Basic Auth to a mini management portal as well as SSH access to the box; Please note RDP access to Azure VMs from MacOS does not work today due to a known issue with Azure certificates).

-9. Start the initialization process:
+Finally start the initialization process:

 ```
 git azure init --serviceName <your_service_name>